ustclzh/ustclzh.github.io/_pages/about.md

 # 🔥 News
 - *2021.07*: &nbsp;🎉🎉 I join Georgia Institute of Technology as a Postdoctoral fellow.
-- *2020.07*: &nbsp;🎉🎉 I get Ph.D in statistics from Univeristy of Academy of Sciences and (jointly) City University of Hong Kong.
+- *2020.07*: &nbsp;🎉🎉 I get Ph.D in statistics from Univeristy of Chinese Academy of Sciences and (jointly) City University of Hong Kong.
 - [Older news](/all_news/)